 Remote work, as digital nomads have been popularising for some time, benefits not only employees and businesses, but economies at large.

 Countries have recognised the incentives of opening their borders to freelancers and remote workers.
 Some economies have suffered a 'brain drain' with skilled expats repatriating to their home countries in the wake of the pandemic.
 A remote work visa programme is one way of encouraging the flow of human resources back into a country.
 New expats support local economies by buying locally, engaging in tourism and travel activities, and contributing to the housing market.
-Meanwhile, local jobs remain safe, as expats on this specialised visa programme will continue remote work from an international company abroad, and won't take up employment in the local job market.
+Meanwhile, local jobs remain safe, as expats on this specialised visa programme will continue remote work with an international company abroad, and won't take up employment in the local job market.

 Okay, great, so it’s good for the local economy, what about the expats themselves?
 Well, the pros are endless.

-By relocating, remote workers can explore a new country, meet new people, learn a new language, experience a different culture.
+By relocating, remote workers can explore a new country, meet new people, learn a new language and experience a different culture.
 A ‘gap year’ experience working abroad is no longer limited to high school graduates before starting university.
 Individuals of any age can embark on a journey across borders, and remote work ensures continued employment, a solid source of income and none of the uncertainty that expats often face in a foreign job market.

 Additionally, tax benefits, such as those in the UAE, and the potential of a cheaper cost of living abroad are definite lures for expats to both spend and save.
 It’s often a win-win.